Loading

 Process Strengths

 Two processes: Green Sand Casting · Permanent Mold.
-The right method selected for each brass and copper alloy, geometry, and volume requirement.
+The right method selected for each brass and bronze alloy, geometry, and volume requirement.

 Dedicated brass machining floor (NEW 2024-2026): CNC machining centers, lathes, and cobots (robotic arms).
-Purpose-built for copper alloy families with the latest technology.
+Purpose-built for brass and bronze alloy families with the latest technology.

 Closed-die forging for brass alloys.
 Parts from 0.200 kg to 1.300 kg with superior mechanical properties, enhanced grain structure, and higher fatigue resistance.

 Share your specs with our engineering team.
-Custom copper alloys and low-to-medium volume production.
+Custom brass and bronze alloys and low-to-medium volume production.